I took AI Ethics at Georgia Tech and here is what I learned. Here are innovations related to AI/ML to put some context:

 Not named after Homer Simpson.
 It’s something that appears as a trend in individual groups and shows the opposite trend in combined groups.

 That’s like if an analysis said that COVID was increasing in individual states but was decreasing in general in the US.
 A publication could mislead the population saying that COVID is decreasing across the country.

-Stanford’s example is a bit more technical that suggested coffee intake can increase IQ test performance, however testing individual groups, it decreased performance.
+Stanford’s example is a bit more technical.
+It suggested that coffee intake can increase IQ test performance, however testing individual groups, decreased performance.
 ‘The reason for the confounding is the causal impact of the hidden covariate, education level, on both coffee consumption and performance’.
 More here.
-In English this means that the analysis can mislead that drinking coffee makes you smarter while taking a test, but it shows the opposite effect when analyzing individual groups divided by education level.
+In English, this means that the analysis can mislead that drinking coffee makes you smarter while taking a test, but it shows the opposite effect when analyzing individual groups divided by education level.

 Correlation vs Causation